jp319/Yae-Reader/README.md

 Make sure you have Python and Java on your computer.
 Try installing them from their official sites.
 - [Java](https://www.oracle.com/java/technologies/downloads/)
 - [Python](https://www.python.org/downloads)
-- Also, install PIP for Python by following this [guide](https://www.geeksforgeeks.org/how-to-install-pip-on-windows/).
+- Install PIP for Python by following this [guide](https://www.geeksforgeeks.org/how-to-install-pip-on-windows/).
+- Also install Git by following this [guide](https://github.com/git-guides/install-git).
 ### - Manga OCR

 The app uses manga-ocr for extracting Japanese texts in images.
 See [manga-ocr](https://www.python.org/downloads) for further details